Primary Care Doctor on Long Island.

-- Progestin only pill – is a oral contraceptive that only contains progestin
+- Progestin-only pill – is an oral contraceptive that only contains progestin

 - Patch – is a skin patch that secretes estrogen and progestin into the blood stream.
 This patch must be worn on either the lower abdomen, upper body area, or the buttocks and is changed once every week for three weeks.
 A patch is not worn on the fourth week to allow for a menstrual period.

 - Hormonal vaginal contraceptive ring – is inserted into the vagina and releases progestin and estrogen.
 This ring stays in place for 3 weeks and then taken out in order for the women to have her period.
 On the fourth week, a new ring is inserted.

 [su_button url=”https://heartandhealth.commedical-specialties/primary-care-doctor/womens-health/” style=”glass” size=”4″]Read More[/su_button]

 Immunizations are a series of vaccinations that target a person’s immune system to make them resistant to a specific disease.

 Below You Will Find a List of Recommended Immunizations.

 There are also age-specific CDC recommended immunizations in PDF Format

 |Chickenpox||Varicella Vaccine||Air, direct contact||Rash, tiredness, headache, fever||Infected blisters, bleeding disorders, encephalitis (brain swelling), pneumonia|